Statement of Legal Residence for Readmitted Students

 Exemptions from Nonresident Tuition

-The following categories of students may be entitled to an exemption from nonresident tuition: (1) members of the U.S. military stationed in California on active duty and their spouses, registered domestic partners, and dependent children; (2) unmarried dependent children under age 21, spouses, and registered domestic partners of members of the UC faculty who are members of the Academic Senate; (3) unmarried dependent children, spouses, and registered domestic partners of full-time UC employees who are assigned to work outside California; (4) full-time UC employees who are assigned to work outside California; (5) children, spouses, and registered domestic partners of deceased public law enforcement or fire suppression employees killed in the course of their official duties who were California residents at the time of their death; (6) dependent children of California residents; (7) graduates of a California high school operated by the Federal Bureau of Indian Affairs; (8) credentialed employees of a California public school; (9) amateur student athletes training at the US Olympic Training Center in Chula Vista; (10) students who attended high school in California for three years and graduated from a California high school (or attained the equivalent), except students who are nonimmigrant aliens (application and affidavit) (11) surviving dependents of California residents killed in the 9/11/01 terrorist attacks; (12) recipients of the Congressional Medal of Honor and their children under age 27.
+The following categories of students may be entitled to an exemption from nonresident tuition: (1) members of the U.S. military stationed in California on active duty and their spouses, registered domestic partners, and dependent children; (2) unmarried dependent children under age 21, spouses, and registered domestic partners of members of the UC faculty who are members of the Academic Senate; (3) unmarried dependent children, spouses, and registered domestic partners of full-time UC employees who are assigned to work outside California; (4) full-time UC employees who are assigned to work outside California; (5) children, spouses, and registered domestic partners of deceased public law enforcement or fire suppression employees killed in the course of their official duties who were California residents at the time of their death; (6) dependent children of California residents; (7) graduates of a California high school operated by the Federal Bureau of Indian Affairs; (8) credentialed employees of a California public school; (9) amateur student athletes training at the US Olympic Training Center in Chula Vista; (10) certain students who attended school in California; (11) surviving dependents of California residents killed in the 9/11/01 terrorist attacks; (12) recipients of the Congressional Medal of Honor and their children under age 27.
 For students in categories (3) & (4), a review will be conducted each term to verify continuation of the applicable status.

 If you are in the process of establishing residence in California for tuition purposes and you leave California (e.g., if, during the summer break, you return to your former home state or to the state in which your parents reside), you will be presumed to be in California solely to pursue your educational objectives.
 Only convincing evidence to the contrary will rebut this presumption.
 Students who are in California solely for educational purposes are not eligible to be classified as residents for tuition purposes regardless of the length of their stay in California.